shtoystack/docker-guacamole/README.md

 `1.4.0-alpine`, version 1.4.0, build from scratch from Alpine Edge, using latest Tomcat, PostgresJDBC driver and S6 overlay available at time of build.

+`github`, `github-pg13`, version 1.5.3, client and server built from the Apache Github repositories, uses PostgreSQL 13, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

+`github-pg14`, version 1.5.3, client and server built from the Apache Github repositories, uses PostgreSQL 14, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

+`github-pg15`, version 1.5.3, client and server built from the Apache Github repositories, uses PostgreSQL 15, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

 ## Stale/unmaintained tags

-`github` `test` compiled from available source code on github for guacamole-client and guacamole-server.
+`test` compiled from available source code on github for guacamole-client and guacamole-server.

 `1.3.0` version 1.3.0, based on latest Tomcat, PostgresJDBC driver available at time of build, and S6 Overlay 2.2.0.3.